EntySec/HatSploit-Docs/docs/getting-started/using-hsfgen.md

 ---
 layout: default
 title: Using hsfgen
-parent: Getting started
+parent: Getting Started
 nav_order: 9
 ---

-HatSploit Framework has a native command-line payload generator called `hsfgen`.
-It is packaged by default with all other HatSploit utilities.
+The HatSploit Framework provides a native command-line payload generator named `hsfgen`.
+This tool is included by default with all other HatSploit utilities, offering advanced features for payload generation and encoding.

-## Command-line Options
+## Command-line options overview

+The `hsfgen` utility includes a variety of command-line options that allow you to specify and customize payload generation.
+The following is a comprehensive overview of the available options:

 ```
 usage: hsfgen [-h] [-p PAYLOAD] [-e ENCODER] [--platform PLATFORM]